Skip to content

 Many businesses start by sharing Google Drive folders or Dropbox links with clients.
 It's free, everyone knows how to use it, and it works — until it doesn't.

-Here's why a dedicated client portal is worth the investment.
+Here's why a dedicated client portal is worth the investment — and when a shared drive is genuinely sufficient.

 The problem with shared drives

 No tracking.
 Did the client open the file?
 Did they read the proposal?
+Did they download the deliverables you uploaded last week?
 You have no idea.
 With a portal, you get analytics on what clients access and when.
+This matters for accountability — when a client says they never received something, you can check the access log instead of relying on email timestamps.

 What a portal adds